Cisco IOS Mode Explained with Examples

 Global configuration mode

-To enter this mode, use the 'configure terminal' command from the privileged-exec mode.
-To exit from this mode, you can use the 'end' or the 'exit' commands.
-You can also press the CTRL + Z key combinations.
+This mode includes commands for configuring the device.
+In this mode, you can configure new settings and change, update, or delete existing settings.
+To enter this mode, use the 'configure terminal' command in Privilege Exec mode.
+To exit this mode, use the 'end' or 'exit' command.
+You can also press the CTRL + Z key combination.

-cisco ios commands to enter and exit
+Cisco IOS commands to enter and exit

-Sub-configuration modes are IOS specific.
+This mode includes a large number of commands.
+To organize these commands effectively, it groups similar commands into sub-configuration modes.
+Sub-configuration modes are IOS-specific.
 Cisco makes several flavors of IOS software.
-A sub-configuration mode available in one flavor of IOS may or may not be available in other flavors of IOS.
+A sub-configuration mode available in one flavor of IOS may or may not be available in other flavors.
+The following table lists standard sub-configuration modes available across all IOS flavors.

 Interface configuration mode Configure a physical interface of the device